emilythestrangee/myDFIR_SOC/Day 16 - How To Create Alerts and Dashboards in Kibana (Part 2).md

 - Open **Discover**.
 - Filter by your Windows agent: click **agent.name** and select the Windows host (`MYDFIR-WIN-emaan`).
-- Use the Event ID filter:
+- Use the Event ID filter in the search bar:
     `event.code: 4625`

 - Add useful columns to the table: